-Of course there were a couple of things that were wrong with it: The main things were that it was a large and I wear a medium and that I had no idea how it would fit in my wardrobe.
+Of course, there were a couple of things that were wrong with it.
+However. the main issue was that it was large and I wear a medium and I had no idea how it would fit in my wardrobe.

 But this thing was great and it was 70% off so I purchased it because I really liked it and it was such an amazing deal I felt justified in buying it.

-Given that I liked it so much and that is was such a sweet deal I must have worn it every day, right?
+Given that I liked it so much and that it was such a sweet deal I must have worn it every day, right?